RobotecAI/o3de-genai-gems/docs/newVendor.md

 Creating a vendor in O3DE requires knowledge of the O3DE component development.
 Visit the [O3DE Component documentation](https://www.docs.o3de.org/docs/user-guide/programming/components/) for more information.

 ## Required components
-To create a vendor, two components need to be created:
+You need to create two components that implement `AIServiceProviderBus::Handler` and `AIModelRequestBus::Handler` in order to create a complete vendor Gem:
-- `Service provider component` - responsible for the communication with the model.
+- `Service provider component` - responsible for the communication with the AI service.
-- `Model component` - responsible for the configuration and creation of requests for the model.
+- `Model component` - responsible for the configuration and creation of requests for the AI model.

-These components implement the `AIServiceProviderBus::Handler` and `AIModelRequestBus::Handler` respectively.

 A custom registration system is used to register the components, making them available in the `GenAIFramework` Gem.

+Note, that you might want to implement only one.
+E.g., you might want to implement only a model component and use it with an existing AI service provider.

 ### AIServiceProviderBus
-This bus specifies the `SendRequest` function
+`AIServiceProviderBus` bus specifies the `SendRequest` function as follows:
 ```cpp
 using ModelAPIRequest = AZStd::string;
 using ModelAPIResponse = AZ::Outcome<AZStd::string, AZStd::string>;
 void SendRequest(const ModelAPIRequest& request, AZStd::function<void(ModelAPIResponse)> callback);
 ```
 The `ModelAPIRequest` is a string.
 The callback should always be called after the request is processed.
 The `ModelAPIResponse` is an `AZ::Outcome` corresponding to the success or failure of the request.
-On success, the Outcome contains the response, on failure it contains an error message.
-The response should not be processed by the `Service Provider` component.
-The `Model` component is responsible for extracting the response.
+On success, the *outcome* contains the response, on failure it contains an error message.
+The `Model` component is responsible for extracting the response, therefore you should not process it in the `Service Provider` implementation.

 ### AIModelRequestBus
-This bus specifies functions for preparing and extracting requests to the model endpoints.
+`AIModelRequestBus` bus specifies functions for preparing and extracting requests to the model endpoints.
+The snippet below presents its implementation:
 ```cpp
 enum class Role
 {